booqable/wordpress-plugin/readme.txt

 Contributors: booqable-rental-software, jhnvz
 Tags: availability, booking, calendar, rental, reservation Requires at least: 2.0
-Tested up to: 6.4
+Tested up to: 6.5.4
 Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

+**Booqable: The Ultimate WordPress Rental Plugin for Seamless Online Bookings and Availability Management**

-**Booqable is the most convenient solution for directly adding online bookings and availability to your WordPress site.** Booqable's software simplifies the rental process and is trusted by many small to medium-sized rental business owners.
-Improve your online presence and start easily renting out your products by installing the Booqable WordPress rental plugin - just a few clicks away!
+Booqable is the leading WordPress rental plugin designed to streamline online bookings and availability directly on your WordPress site.
+Trusted by thousands of small to medium-sized rental businesses, Booqable simplifies the rental process, enhancing your online presence and making it easy to rent out your products with just a few clicks.

-This plugin seamlessly connects your WordPress website to your Booqable account, empowering you to effortlessly incorporate online booking functionality and kickstart your rental business online.
+This WordPress rental plugin effortlessly connects your WordPress website to your Booqable account, enabling you to integrate online booking functionality and launch your rental business online seamlessly.

-**Note:** You can get started with a free trial to use this plugin.
-Learn more about Booqable and its pricing at <a href="https://booqable.com/">booqable.com</a>.
+**Note:** Start with a free trial of this WordPress rental plugin.
+Discover more about Booqable and its pricing at <a href="https://booqable.com/">booqable.com</a>.

 ## Key Features:

 ### Effortless Product Integration:
-Utilize customizable shortcodes to showcase your rental products across your WordPress pages.
-Enjoy full support for categories, variations, bundles, multiple images, and flexible pricing settings.
+Showcase your rental products on WordPress pages using customizable shortcodes.
+Enjoy support for categories, variations, bundles, multiple images, and flexible pricing settings.

 ### Real-Time Availability:
-Stay ahead with a comprehensive booking calendar featuring real-time inventory availability updates.
-Whether you're receiving orders online or in person, Booqable ensures your inventory remains synchronized, preventing any risk of overbooking.
+Manage your inventory with a comprehensive booking calendar featuring real-time availability updates.
+Booqable keeps your inventory synchronized, whether orders come online or in person, preventing overbooking.

 ### Streamlined Hosted Checkout:
-Experience the convenience of hassle-free transactions with a hosted checkout system.
-From processing paid orders to managing customer inquiries, Booqable ensures a swift checkout experience, automatically sending out booking confirmations.
+Benefit from a hassle-free hosted checkout system.
+Booqable handles everything from processing paid orders to managing customer inquiries, ensuring a swift checkout experience and automatically sending booking confirmations.

 ### Secure Online Payments:
-Integrate seamlessly with Stripe and PayPal to accept various payment methods, including credit cards and local options.
-Tailor your checkout process by specifying payment terms, accepting security deposits, and facilitating the use of coupon codes.
+Easily integrate with Stripe and PayPal to accept a variety of payment methods, including credit cards and local options.
+Customize your checkout process by setting payment terms, accepting security deposits, and enabling coupon codes.

-### Getting Started is Easy:
+### Easy Setup:
-Install the plugin, connect it to your Booqable account, and start adding your products.
+Install the WordPress rental plugin, connect to your Booqable account, and start adding products.
 Don’t have a Booqable account?
-No worries!
-Sign up for a <a href="https://signup.booqable.com/">free 14-day trial</a> and upgrade your account anytime to unlock even more features.
+Sign up for a <a href="https://signup.booqable.com/">free 14-day trial</a> and upgrade anytime to unlock more features.

-Experience the future of online rentals with Booqable - revolutionizing how you do business, one click at a time.
+Elevate your online rental business with Booqable's WordPress rental plugin.

 == Installation ==
 Sign up for a Booqable account <a href="https://signup.booqable.com/">here</a> if you haven’t already.